 There’s going to be plenty of ranting and moaning and righteous indignation to come, so let’s start off with a cautiously optimistic salute to something on the streets of New York City that’s being done right: the redesign of the Greeley Square/Herald Square bowtie at the heart of lower Midtown Manhattan.

-Until the last street redesign, half a dozen years ago or so, this area was a mess.
+Until the last street redesign, 10 years ago or so, this area was a mess.
 Tens of thousands of people a day stream to and from Penn Station, the PATH, and the 6th Avenue subways, and a seemingly equal number of tourists swarm (for some reason) around the Empire State Building.
 Meanwhile, 6 Av is the only northbound motor route between 8 Av and Madison, a separation of about half a mile, which might as well be 10 miles in crosstown terms.

 On top of that, the DOT is doing its best (about which plenty more later) to create a network of safe bicycle transportation through routes in the core of the city, and there’s no way to do that without passing through here.
 The southbound Broadway bike lane was one of the first serious attempts to tackle safe passage through Midtown, and for all its imperfections it remains an integral part of the network.
 The northbound 6 Av route is equally important, and finally got some recents.

 The redesign that came online in 20202 provided (among other things) more and better space for both pedestrian movement and human-scaled plaza activities, and a much better bike route in both directions, including solid protection along the most dangerous stretches and better handling of the southbound dogleg via 32 St. (This isn’t a great solution at 32nd, but it may be the best that the density of use allows for.)
 There was a park in Greeley Square before; now there’s upgraded space for people all around it.